revaturelabs/interviewquestions/Java/JUnit/JUnit Annotations.md

 <details><summary><b> Show Answer </b></summary>

-- We caanot test the private method directly, so manual testing is to be performed, or the method should be changed to "protected" method in the class.
+We will not be able test the private method directly.So,manual testing is to be performed, or the method should be changed to "protected" method in the class.

 </details>